Skip to main content

 Certificate Option Available

-Students with a master’s degree who want to gain core skills quickly may opt to enroll in the Disaster Resilience Leadership Certificate, a 15-credit-hour program available online or on campus.
+Students who want to gain core skills quickly may opt to enroll in the Disaster Resilience Leadership Certificate, a 15-credit-hour program available online or on campus.

 Global Alumni Network